What do the Media Download fields mean?

 Do you support emailing the generated files?

 Yes.
 When specifying the destination of your export, there is a check box for Attach export output to email.
-Please note that this option will include up to 10,000 rows of data – for data sets larger than this, you'll need to use a different export option.
+(Please note that this option is only available for Excel formatted output; as a result, it will include up to 10,000 rows of data .)

 Can I be notified when my Export (or Package) generation has completed?